hucebot/astroviz/WINDOWS_IMPLEMENTED.md

 # Implemented Windows

-This document lists all the GUI windows currently available in the `ros2_teleoperation` package, including a brief description and representative image.
+This document lists all the GUI windows currently available in the `astroviz` package, including a brief description and representative image.

 | Name           | Image                                                                 | Description                                                                 |
 |----------------|------------------------------------------------------------------------|-----------------------------------------------------------------------------|